mbahArip/mbaharip-blog-posts/posts/articles/how-i-use-obsidian-as-my-portfolio-cms.md

 Now I can use this optimized Image on posts thumbnail or banner.

 ### Transforming the content
+Now I have solve the issue with fetching the content, and the attachments

 ## Conclusion
 The reason I use **Obsidian** as my site CMS is because it's using markdown, which I familiar with, and also it is extendable with community plugins.